panda3d/panda3d-docs/pipeline/converting-from-blender.rst

 #.
 Set your textures to use the ``Texture.F_srgb`` or ``Texture.F_srgb_alpha``
    texture format, which automatically linearizes the colors before they are used in the rendering process.
+This should only be done on color textures, not on other types of texture maps.
 #.
 Tell Panda3D to ask the graphics driver for an "sRGB framebuffer", which
    causes the GPU to automatically convert colors back to sRGB before they are displayed on the monitor.
 This is achieved by enabling ``framebuffer-srgb``